Dover (band)

 Dover was a Spanish rock band founded in Madrid in 1992.
 The group was composed of the sisters and group leaders Cristina Llanos (vocals) and Amparo Llanos (lead guitarist), drummer Jesús Antúnez and bassist Samuel Titos.
 They recorded eight albums, selling around two million copies.
 They are known for their second album Devil Came to Me, which led them to international fame.
 In 2006, their sixth album, Follow the City Lights caused controversy as the style of the group changed from alternative rock to electronic pop.
-The band won, among other things, the revelation group awards at the 1997 Premios Ondas and the award for best Spanish artist at the 2000 MTV Europe Music Awards.
-The band was disbanded in 2016 by Amparo Llanos, who has since begun another project without her sister.
+The band won, among other distinctions, the Revelation Group award at the 1997 Premios Ondas and the award for Best Spanish Artist at the 2000 MTV Europe Music Awards.
+The band disbanded in 2016 by Amparo Llanos, who has since begun another project without her sister.

 Band history

 Beginnings and Sister

 Dover originated outside Madrid, in the town of Boadilla del Monte, in the early 90s when Cristina Llanos, then 17, decided to form a rock band encouraged by the alternative scene from Seattle, Washington.
 The group's name was inspired by a brand of a clothing store that her mother owned in Majadahonda.
 Her sister Amparo, 10 years her senior, joined the project.
 In 1994, drummer Jesús Antúnez and bassist Álvaro Gómez joined the band.
 One of the demo tapes of the group went to the radio show Disco Grande on RNE Radio 3.
 The band then signed a one-year contract with the small independent label Everlasting-Caroline.
-Their debut album Sister, was released in 1995 and sold poorly, due to the lack of promotion as well as the inexperienced label.
-Nevertheless, the Spanish music fanzine Mondo Sonoro included the album among their national Top 10 of the Year.
+Their debut album Sister, was released in 1995 and the Spanish music fanzine Mondo Sonoro included the album among their national Top 10 of the Year.
 Despite the limited success in terms of album sales, this helped Dover manage to gain a foothold in the music scene in Madrid; they even recorded their first music video "Come With Me" by Juan Bullón, but this song was not released as a single properly, though it was the most demanded for at concerts by fans.